Martje55555/solvedTechnicalProblems/LeetCode/README.md

 # solvedLeetcode
-My leetcode and hackerrank problems I have solved.
+My leetcode problems I have solved.

 # How to contribute
 * create a new branch
-* create a folder for the problem if not already there. (inside corresonding folder ex: LeetCode or HackerRank)
+* create a folder for the problem if not already there.
 * create new file in said folder with your solution.
 * Make sure the file includes your initials to not get confused with my solutions.
 * Create PR